 SUN Movement Principles of Engagement

-• Be rights-based: act in line with a commitment to uphold the equity and rights of all women, men and their children.
+- Be rights-based: Act in accordance with a commitment to uphold the equity and rights of all women, men and children.

-• Be cost-effective: establish priorities on evidenced-based analysis of what will have the greatest and most sustainable impact for the least cost.
+- Be cost-effective: Pursue and support evidence-based priorities that will achieve the greatest sustainable impact for the cost.

-• Be continuously communicative: to learn and adapt through regular sharing of the relevant critical lessons, what works and what does not, across sectors, countries and stakeholders.
+- Be continuously communicative: Learn and adapt through regular sharing of relevant lessons on what works and what does not, across countries, sectors and stakeholders.